Overview of gun laws by nation: Taiwan

 Taiwan has extremely strict gun control for all persons in the country, though some carveouts used to be made for indigenous Taiwanese persons.
-Some argue that the strict policy endangers the homeland to potential invasion by mainland China.
+Some argue that the strict policy endangers the homeland to potential invasion by mainland China (China also has strict laws against firearms for civilians).
 An unusual feature of Taiwan's gun control scheme was a specific provision for indigenous people, allowing black powder muzzleloader-type single shot rifles for hunting, though in the pursuit of a total gun control policy, even indigenous persons of Taiwan have lost their right to use and own even these guns as of 2021.
 There is an absolute "zero tolerance policy" for owning guns in Taiwan.
 The indigenous people that were allowed a carve out to the absolute-no-guns policy though are increasingly antagonistic against the mainly Han Chinese that are seen as foreign occupiers that restrict the natural right of indigenous peoples of Taiwan to own and use guns for hunting and other purposes.